 Practical Nursing - CCL

-The Practical Nursing Certificate of Completion (CCL) Program is available at eight of the Maricopa Community Colleges.
+The Certificate of Completion (CCL) in Practical Nursing Program is available at eight of the Maricopa Community Colleges.
 Clinical experiences are provided in a variety of healthcare settings.
-The Practical Nursing Program provides eligibility for students to apply for the national exam for the practical nurse license.
-Licensing requirements are the exclusive responsibility of the Arizona State Board of Nursing.
+Practical Nursing Program graduates are eligible to apply for the national exam for the practical nurse license.
+Licensing requirements are the exclusive responsibility of the State Board of Nursing.

-The Practical Nursing Certificate of Completion (CCL) Program is approved by the Arizona State Board of Nursing
+The Certificate of Completion Practical Nursing Program is approved by the Arizona State Board of Nursing.

 This program is offered at the following sites:

 Paradise Valley Community College

 Admission or graduation from the Nursing Program does not guarantee obtaining a license to practice nursing.
 Licensure requirements and the subsequent procedures are the exclusive right and responsibility of the Arizona State Board of Nursing.
 Students must satisfy the requirements of the Nurse Practice Act: Statutes, Rules and Regulations, independently of any college or school requirements for graduation.

 Pursuant to A.R.S.
 32-1606(B)(17), an applicant for professional or practical nurse license by examination is not eligible for licensure if the applicant has any felony convictions and has not received an absolute discharge from the sentences for all felony convictions.
 The absolute discharge must be received five or more years before submitting this application.
 If you cannot prove that the absolute discharge date is five or more years, the Board cannot process your application.